stammareddi/AI-Minesweeper/README.md

       - 1 means visited while 0 is unvisited
       - The game will continue on until the revealed board has no more 0’s

+4. Flagged board
+      - Will all have 0’s and the assumed mines will be marked as 1’s

+### knowledge base
+To represent the knowledge base a dictionary was used and for every key,value pair in the dictionary, it was considered a sentence.

+Here a sentence in the knowledge base can be read as:
+“At (x,y) coordinate, we can infer that there are k coordinates that are unrevealed neighbors and out of them the clue tells us there are m mines within them.”

+How it was programmed :
+Key : coordinate , Value : (clue : mine count , unrevealed neighbors)